minetest/minetest/README.txt

 	- Download all the other stuff to DIR and extract them into there.
 	  ("extract here", not "extract to packagename/")
 	  NOTE: zlib125dll.zip needs to be extracted into zlib125dll
+	  NOTE: You need to extract sqlite3.h & sqlite3ext.h from sqlite3 source
+	      and sqlite3.dll & sqlite3.def from sqlite3 precompiled binaries
+	      into "sqlite3" directory, and generate sqlite3.lib using command "LIB /DEF:sqlite3.def /OUT:sqlite3.lib"
 	- All those packages contain a nice base directory in them, which should end up being the direct subdirectories of DIR.
 	- You will end up with a directory structure like this (+=dir, -=file):